black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Now call the .forEach() method of your letters array, and pass your createLabel function reference as the callback.

 You should see some letters appear across the top of your spreadsheet.

+# Step 15
+Remember that range() returns an array, so you can chain array methods directly to the function call.

+Call range() with 1 and 99 as the arguments, and chain the .forEach() method.
+Pass the .forEach() method an empty callback which takes number as the parameter.